 Statistics show that male dogs tend to be more aggressive than female dogs.
 Unneutered dogs are the most aggressive of all.
 Studies show that due to high testosterone levels, intact male dogs between 18 months and two years of age have a greater likelihood of aggression than their female or neutered male counterparts.

-If You’ve Been Injured In A Dog Attack
+If You’ve Been Attacked By A Dog In Washington State

 If you or your loved one has been bitten by a dog, it may be time to speak with a personal injury attorney about your rights.
 Contact attorney Chris Davis and the Davis Law Group, P.S., today at (206) 727-4000, use the chat feature below or fill out the contact form on this page to find out if you have a claim.
 The phone call is free and the advice could make all the difference in your claim.